Crucifixion Triptych

 The Crucifixion Triptych is a painted altarpiece of c.
 1443–1445 by Rogier van der Weyden, now in the Kunsthistorisches Museum in Vienna.
 The central scene shows the Crucifixion of Christ, with the Virgin Mary embracing the foot of the cross as she mourns.
-John the Evangelist is depicted in the red robe, placing his hand in her back in comfort and the painting's two donors kneeling to the right.
+John the Evangelist is depicted in the red robe, placing his hand on her back in comfort and the painting's two donors kneeling to the right.
 On the left-hand side panel isolated is Mary Magdalene, while on the right side panel is Saint Veronica holding an image of Christ.
 A unified landscape background across all three panels shows a skyline Jerusalem in the distance.

 Description

 This piece was made with the intention of becoming a triptych, despite that it was painted as one panel piece and then later cut.
 This initial choice to create this triptych style was intentional because van der Weyden had painted delicate golden frames onto the paintings themselves.

 Centrally depicted between the two side wings, is the Crucifixion scene.
 Mother Mary is shown wearing lapis blue and a pure white head covering.
 To her left shown consoling her is Saint John, wearing a vibrant red covering gazing up towards Jesus on the cross.

 The two figures to the right of the cross below Jesus's feet are the patrons, separated only by a small crack in the earth.
 This depiction separates the worldly from the heavenly while still encompassing them into the scene.
 This provided an ability for the viewer and patron to create a prayer aid to make it easier to place the viewer into mentally see themselves and experience the scene.